Norfolk Bay, Tasmania

 Where It Is?: Enter Tasman Peninsula via Eagelhawk Neck on the Arthur Highway.

 Most visitors to the Tasman Peninsula are familiar with the role played by Port Arthur as a penal outstation in Van Diemen's Land, but few are aware of the numerous other convict stations in the area, most of which were on the shores of Norfolk Bay.
 Convict-built out-stations still stand at Saltwater River, Koonya, Premaydena and Taranna.
 At Saltwater River is the remains of another large convict station and a coal mine, with numerous buildings an a few mine shafts still intact.
 Interpretive signage details the story of the site, which is about a 25 minute drive from Port Arthur.
+In years gone by the waters of this bay were infested with enormous sharks, which were regularly fed by the authorities, to prevent the possibility of convicts escaping by swimming from the peninsula to the mainland.

 This was Tasmania's first operational mine, established as a much-needed local source of coal, but also as a place of punishment for the worst class of convicts.
 Along with the nearby Port Arthur Historic Site, the Coal Mines Historic Site is included in the Australian Convict Sites World Heritage listing.